OperationCode/operationcode-pybot/README.md

 [Enabling interactions with bots](https://api.slack.com/bot-users) article.
 When you get to the stage of creating the bot user, make sure to write down the bot user OAuth access token that is presented, as you'll need to use it later.

+On the `OAuth & Permissions` page configure the Pybot app with the following scopes

+- channels:manage
+- chat:write
+- chat:write.public
+- commands
+- users:read

 ### 3 - Launch pybot Locally, Passing in Your Signing Secret